beekai-oss/react-simple-animate/README.md

 ## Features:

-- Simple animation from style A to B
+- Animation from style A to B
 - CSS keyframes animation
 - Chain up animation sequences
 - Tiny size without other dependency